-Measuring Indoor Air Quality (IAQ) has become a necessity rather than a nice to have feature.
-It is essential that building owners and facility managers consider many questions before they select a particular device or sensor to measure the IAQ.
-Some of the salient questions include cost, easy of use, energy efficiency, IoT compatibility and additional functionality.
-Keeping these in mind will not only ensure that you are maintaining excellent indoor air quality standards but also align it with your goals of cost and energy efficiency.
+Measuring Indoor Air Quality (IAQ) has become a necessity rather than simply nice to have.
+Building owners and facility managers should consider many questions before selecting a particular IAQ device for real-time measurements.
+Some of the salient questions include cost, easy of use, and IoT compatibility.
+These factors will not only ensure that you are maintaining excellent IAQ standards but also align with your long-term operational goals.

-The United States Environment Protection Agency (EPA) defines indoor air quality (IAQ) as “the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants”.
-In their everyday activities and transactions, commercial property managers often fail sometimes to realize the impact of air quality on the health of occupants.
-Often than not, occupants of commercial buildings think there is a problem with their air quality only after an issue has been detected from the surrounding air they breathe.
-This however, is a less than accurate test for air quality.
+The United States Environment Protection Agency (EPA) defines IAQ as “the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants”.
+In their everyday activities and transactions, commercial property managers often fail to realize the impact of air quality on the health of occupants.
+Occupants of commercial buildings often think there is a problem with their air quality only after an issue has been detected from the surrounding air they breathe.
+This, however, is a less than accurate test for air quality.
 That is why the EPA came up with a standard classification for air quality.
 The classification table known as the Air Quality Index (AQI) ranks air quality from 0 to 500.
-Based on the AQI, higher air quality values correspond to an increase in the hazardous nature of the indoor air quality in commercial buildings and every other building.
+Based on the AQI, higher air quality values correspond to an increase in the hazardous nature of the indoor air quality in buildings.

 The table below shows the different types of indoor air quality based on different ranges of air quality values.

 With the World Health Organization reporting 1 in 8 deaths to be caused by air pollution, there is an ever-growing need for commercial building owners and commercial property managers to pay more attention to this health menace.